Last updated October 22nd, 2019.

 Laos will see massive economic gains from an ASEAN high speed rail system that will soon link Thailand with China.

-Laos is set to gain from ASEAN high speed rail which will link Thailand with China.
-The line is planned to connect the southern Chinese city of Kunming to Bangkok, passing through the Laotian capital of Vientiane on the way.
+The new railway will connect the southern Chinese city of Kunming to Bangkok, passing by the much smaller Laotian capital of Vientiane along the way.

 “The first line will link the north with the south.
-The second line will link the east with to the west,” said Somsana Ratsaphong, director-general of Lao Railways.
+And the second line will link Laos’ east with the west,” said Somsana Ratsaphong, director-general of Lao Railways.

 Skip the Next Western Recession